Skip to main content

 Sunrise manages the full submission process — screenshots, metadata, privacy policies, review-guideline compliance.
 Both Apple App Store and Google Play are covered.
 The accounts belong to the client.

 Yes.
-The full source code and Git history are handed over.
-Any React Native developer can pick up the project.
+The full source code and version history are handed over.
+Any developer fluent in modern cross-platform native frameworks can pick up the project.
 Sunrise also offers an optional version retainer for ongoing updates, store compliance changes, and OS version support.

 Most apps do.
 If the project requires user accounts, data storage, or third-party integrations, Sunrise builds the backend as part of the same engagement.
 If a backend already exists, the app integrates with it via API.